johnandrea/fan-chart/README.md

 --colour=colour scheme

-Currently only black and white.
+Currently only black and white (BW).
 Default BW.

---dates
+--dates=none or year or full

 Include dates in the output.
-Default is no option=no date.
+Default is no option=none.

 --libpath=directory-containing-readgedcom